-Complex Unidirectional Spatial Loss (CUSL) (Figures 13, and 14) develops in areas where the SLR is gentle below treeline (e.g. -2.5 K km-1) and normal above treeline (-6.5 K km-1).
+Complex unidirectional spatial loss (CUSL) (Figs. 12 and 13) develops in areas where the SLR is gentle below treeline (e.g. -2.5 K km^{-1}) and normal above treeline (-6.5 K km^{-1}).
 When a warming scenario is applied, the loss front moves up the elevation bands below and above treeline but at two different rates.
-As discussed above, a low SLR makes an area less elevation-dependent and potentially more sensitive to a change in MAAT.
+As discussed above, a low SLR makes an area less elevation dependent and potentially more sensitive to a change in MAAT.
 Assuming permafrost is present both above and below treeline, a given warming will affect the area below treeline over a larger elevation band than that above treeline.
-Consequently, the area of permafrost above treeline is more resistant to small changes in MAAT (e.g. +1 K).
+Consequently, the area of permafrost above treeline is more resistant to small changes in MAAT (e.g. + 1 K).
 The Mid and South sub-regions are affected by CUSL and include the intensive study sites of Wolf Creek, Ruby Range, Johnson's Crossing, Sa Dena Hes and Faro.

-Bidirectional Spatial Loss (BSL) is the most complex pattern as the loss front moves in two different directions (Figures 12 and 14).
-BSL occurs where the SLR through the forest is inverted (positive) which in modeled area is in the most continental North sub-region.
+Bidirectional spatial loss (BSL) is the most complex pattern as the loss front moves in two different directions (Figs. 12 and 14).
+BSL occurs where the SLR through the forest is inverted (positive), which in the modelled area is in the most continental North sub-region.
 In areas of BSL the highest probabilities of permafrost are located in both the mountaintops above treeline and in the valley bottoms below treeline where cold air pools (Clements et al., 2003; Pagès and Miró, 2009; Lewkowicz and Bonnaventure, 2011).
 A warming scenario causes the loss front to move up-mountain from the treeline toward the highest elevations and simultaneously down-mountain below treeline towards the valley bottom.
-The area below treeline however, has an SLR much closer to 0 K km-1 which makes the area less elevation-dependent.
+The area below treeline however, has an SLR much closer to $0 \,\mathrm{K \, km^{-1}}$ which makes the area less elevation-dependent.
 Consequently it loses permafrost over a larger band of elevations than the area above treeline for the same change of MAAT.
 This makes the areas below treeline subject to BSL susceptible to small MAAT scenario changes.
-The study areas of Keno and Dawson are located within the areas subject to BSL which extends as far as Beaver Creek in the west.
+The study areas of Keno and Dawson are located within the areas subject to BSL which extend as far as Beaver Creek in the west.